 Nicknames and abbreviations were also common in ancient Egypt.
 "Meryamun", "Merypath" and "Meryneith" were all abbreviated to "Mery" while "Nefertiti" was often shortened to Tiy.
 Nicknames such as Tahemet ("Queenie") were common while others (such as "Kyky" meaning monkey) seem to have been very personal.
 Ramesses' troops called him by the nickname Sese, "the vanquisher".

 The Egyptians believed that if you knew something's name, you had power over it.
 If you wrote the name of a dangerous animal or evil spirit on pottery and smashed it you were symbolically killing the evil.
 So called "execration texts" have been discovered all over Egypt particularly near burial areas.
-All Egyptians were given a secret name at birth by the gods which was never disclosed so that no-one could do them harm.
+According to one myth all Egyptians were given a secret name at birth by the goddess Renenutet which was never disclosed to protect them from harm.

 A person's name could be changed under certain circumstances.
 For example Seti ("man of Seth") changed his name to "man of Osiris" in his temple to that god to avoid causing offence (as Osiris was murdered by Set).
 An excerpt from a New Kingdom trial names the accused as Mesedsure ("Re hates him"), Bim-em-Wase ("evil in Thebes") and Pa-neck ("the serpent").
 Clearly these were not their birth names; their names were corrupted because they were accused of a terrible crime, attempting to murder the Pharaoh Ramesses III.
 The king's son was also involved in the plot, and was re-named Pentware ("the fugitive") suggesting that he left Egypt to avoid being charged with attempted patricide.